 If your family is anything like mine, the longer you were isolated at home the more you heard about the desire to do something.
 Honestly, while I am still really cautious about stores, going shopping became the only real escape for our whole family.
 When we finally let our kids go with us on occasion trips (with masks on, of course), they were just happy to leave the house and see people besides us and our neighbors.

 We should be avoiding crowds, which means amusement parks and waterslides are out, at least for our family.
-However, we all need a break from the monotony that has taken over our lives and we need to do it in as safely a manner as possible.
+However, we all need a break from the monotony that has taken over our lives and we need to do it in as safe a manner as possible.
 Camping, in its many forms, gives families of varying budgets and outdoor toleration levels the ability to obtain a needed change of pace in the relative safety of the outdoors.

 It isn’t perfect.
 It isn’t like you are being given your own personal island to explore with zero contact with strangers.
-However, it is a lot easier to take the necessary precautions and still see the country, or at least travel a couple hours away from your home to see something new.
+However, it is a lot easier to take the necessary precautions and still see the country, or at least travel a couple of hours away from your home to see something new.

 What are the advantages?